 Therefore, the health benefits of coffee don’t come from the caffeine you drank to keep you awake.
 By drinking a healthy cup of coffee, you are restoring the health and integrity of the cells in your body.

 Antioxidants Fight Inflammation

-This is something you should take note of; inflammation itself is not a harmful thing.
-It is this inflammation that helps our wounds to heal.
+This is something we should take note of; inflammation itself is not a harmful thing.
+It’s this inflammation that helps our wounds to heal.
 When there is a cut in the body, there will be some inflammation due to an accumulation of cytokines in the wounded areas.